Medicinal herbs to grow at home

 7. Sage

-Sage plants need full sun to grow well, they can't tolerate wet soil.
-It can be grown from seed or a cutting and can be placed in a pot on your balcony too.
-Plants should be set 2 feet apart if grown in the garden, water them regularly to ensure they don't dry.
+Sage plants need full sun to grow well; they can't tolerate wet soil.
+It can be grown from seed or a cutting and can be placed in a pot on your balcony, too.
+Plants should be set 2 feet apart if grown in the garden; water them regularly to ensure they don't dry.

 8. Giloy

-It is called a great immunity booster herb and is considered one of the Amrit(nectar) plants in Ayurveda.
-As per Ayurveda, Giloy can be consumed in either a powdered form or can be in the form of kadha (decoction) or even juice.
-Nowadays it is available as capsule and readymade powder.
-Giloy applied topically too as a paste for skin problems.
+It is called a great immunity booster herb and is considered one of the Amrit (nectar) plants in Ayurveda.
+As per Ayurveda, Giloy can be consumed in either a powdered form or in the form of kadha (decoction) or even juice.
+Nowadays, it is available as a capsule and ready-made powder.
+Giloy is also applied topically as a paste for skin problems.

 Comments